uw-dims/dims-tp/source/scope.rst

 DIMS is funded by the Department of Homeland Security under contract HSHQDC- 13-C-B0013.
-For more information, see the document, "System Requirements and Concept of Operations for From Local to Gobal Awareness: A Distributed Incident Management System (DIMS)" referenced in Section :ref:`referenceddocs`.
+For more information, see the document, "System Requirements and Concept of Operations for From Local to Global Awareness: A Distributed Incident Management System (DIMS)" referenced in Section :ref:`referenceddocs`.

 The DIMS system is divided into the following high-level CSCI sets,